PrefectHQ/prefect/docs/tutorial/index.md

 Prefect also provides error handling, retry mechanisms, and a user-friendly dashboard for monitoring.
 It's the easiest way to transform any Python function into a unit of work that can be observed and orchestrated.

-This tutorial provides a guided walk-through of Prefect core concepts and instructions on how to use them.
+This tutorial provides a guided walk-through of Prefect's core concepts and instructions on how to use them.

 By the end of this tutorial you will have: